How Are Heat Exchangers Thermally Sized – a Design Guide

 The flow rates and configurations of the heat exchanger must also be considered.
 The flow rates will affect the size of the heat exchanger, and impact the realized velocities and pressure drops.
 The total configuration of the heat exchanger will determine its overall efficiency and performance.

-Get Quality Heat Exchangers in Canada from Altex
+Get Quality Heat Exchangers and Heat Exchanger Maintenance in Canada from Altex

-Altex is a leading manufacturer and supplier of heat exchangers in Canada.
+Altex is a leading manufacturer, heat exchanger maintenance centre, and supplier of heat exchangers in Canada.
 We offer a wide selection of heat exchangers in a range of sizes and configurations, designed to meet the needs of any application.
 All of our heat exchangers are designed and manufactured to the highest quality standards, providing reliable and efficient performance.
-Contact us for more information about our heat exchangers, or to get a quote for your project.
+Contact us for more information about our heat exchangers, or to get a quote for your project or heat exchanger maintenance.